dotansimha/graphql-code-generator/docs/templates/mongodb-typescript-models.md

 }
 ```

-- **`@abstractEntity(discriminatorField: String!)` (on `INTERFACE`)**
+#### `@abstractEntity(discriminatorField: String!)` (on `INTERFACE`)

-Use this directive on your GraphQL `interface`s to indicate that this interface is a common base for other database types.
+Use this directive on a GraphQL interface to mark it as a basis for other database types.

-Specify `discriminatorField` to tell the generator what is the name of the field you are using on your database to identify how which object is implementing the interface.
+The `discriminatorField` argument is mandatory and will tell the generator what field name in the database determines what interface the target object is implementing.

 For example: